Teddy-van-Jerry/Clever_Maze/README.md

 This is a maze game that can figure correct paths out automatically based on C++ and Qt.

 ## Version
-Version 1.7 gives solutions shown on MainWindow.
+Version 1.8 gives solutions shown on MainWindow.
 - F5 shows the whole path
 - F10 shows the path step by step

-> Now there are two methods, DFS and BFS.
+> - Now there are two methods, DFS and BFS.
+> - Now the maze designed can be saved and opened.